-'No more searching for my glasses': This $12 gadget keeps your specs upright where you feel them
+'No more searching for my glasses': This $10 gadget keeps specs upright where you can feel them

 If you wear glasses, this accessory might solve some of your most annoying problems.
-This gadget means no more wasting time looking for your specs as you're walking out the door, or fumbling around for your readers in the middle of the night.
-It's called the Fintie Plush Lined Eyeglasses Holder with Magnetic Base and it's already provided peace of mind to nearly 10,000 five-star reviewers.
+The bestselling gadget means no more wasting time looking for your specs as you're walking out the door, or fumbling around for your readers in the middle of the night.
+It's called the Fintie Plush Lined Eyeglasses Holder with Magnetic Base, and it's already provided peace of mind to over 12,000 five-star reviewers.
 What's even better?
-It's just $12.
+It's just $10.

+This specs station is simplicity itself: 1 faux fur–lined holder + 1 magnetized base = a lifetime of you not losing your mind once a day.
+No wonder over 12,000 shoppers rave about it.

-This is a simple gadget that comes with just two pieces — the holder and the base.
-The holder is kind of like a faux fur-lined flower vase for your glasses to keep them upright.
+The holder is kind of like a flower vase for your glasses that keeps them safe, comfy and upright.
 The base looks like a coaster, but it's magnetized and connects to the holder so that it doesn't fall over.
-For the bespectacled who like to keep their glasses next to them while they sleep, it's a game-changer.
+I, for one, am in desperate need of this — I leave glasses at the base of my lamp and inevitably knock them off rooting around for them in the dark.
+For thousands of similarly frustrated four-eyes, this thing's a game changer.

 "I like to keep my glasses on my nightstand at night, in case I need to quickly grab them," shared a rave reviewer.
-"I used to knock them on the floor every morning when I woke up and was fumbling for them while half-asleep.
+"I used to knock them on the floor every morning when I woke up and was fumbling for them while half asleep.
 Every.
 Single.
 Morning.
 You know how hard it is to find glasses on the floor without stepping on them when you need glasses to see?
 This was perfect.
-I just need to 'feel for the fur' in the morning to easily find my glasses in the dark/while half-asleep."
+I just need to 'feel for the fur' in the morning to easily find my glasses in the dark."

 The faux fur makes it extra fun, but it's also functional for those who want scratch-free lenses.